Juan was born the third son of ten children on March 7, 1961, in National City, California.

 Juan was elected to the United States Congress in 2012 with over 70 percent of the vote, the highest in both San Diego and Imperial counties.
 He represents California’s 51st Congressional District which includes portions of San Diego County, all of Imperial County, and the entire U.S. – Mexico Border in California.

-In Congress, Juan has been appointed to serve on the House Committee on Foreign Affairs, the House Committee on Agriculture, and the Committee on House Administration.
+In Congress, Juan currently serves on the Financial Services Committee and has previously served on the House Committee on Foreign Affairs, the House Committee on Agriculture, and the Committee on House Administration.

-Juan lives in San Diego with his wife, Adrienne, an executive at the San Diego Foundation, and his daughters, Rosa and Helena.
+Juan lives in San Diego with his wife, Adrienne, and his daughters, Rosa and Helena.